Freedom in the World

 Vulnerable groups including LGBT (lesbian, gay, bisexual, and transgender) people reportedly face societal discrimination and official harassment in Gaza.
 Laws dating to the British Mandate authorize up to 10 years in prison for sexual acts between men.

 Freedom of movement in Gaza is severely restricted, and conditions worsened in 2014 as civilians were displaced within the territory by fighting between Israel and Hamas.
 Roughly 20,000 homes were destroyed or rendered uninhabitable, and nearly 500,000 people were displaced.
-Unexploded ordnance presented a lingering obstacle to internal movement.
+Only a fraction of the damaged or destroyed homes had been reconstructed by the end of 2015.
+Unexploded ordnance also presented a lingering obstacle to internal movement.

 The blockade of Gaza’s land borders and coastline has greatly reduced economic opportunity in the territory.
-A dense network of tunnels beneath Gaza’s border with Egypt facilitates much economic activity and is also used to transport weapons.
-The tunnels are routinely bombed by Israel, and after the 2013 coup in Egypt, authorities there made a serious attempt to shut them down.
-By mid-2014, the number of tunnels was thought to have been cut by two-thirds.
+A dense network of tunnels beneath Gaza’s border with Egypt has facilitated much economic activity and is also used to transport weapons.
+However, the tunnels are sometimes bombed by Israel, and since the 2013 coup in Egypt, authorities there have made an aggressive effort to shut them down.
+In 2015 Egypt began flooding the tunnels with seawater, which also threatened drinking water and farmland.

 X = Score Received